Francis J. Landry

 He is licensed to practice law in the State of Ohio.
 He is also licensed to practice before the United States District Court for the Northern District of Ohio, the United States District Court for the Southern District of Ohio, the United States District Court for the Eastern District of Michigan, the United States Court of Appeals for the Sixth Circuit, and the United States Supreme Court.

 Mr. Landry holds a peer review rating of AV from Martindale Hubbell (Lexis) which is the highest possible rating for legal ability and ethical standards.

 He is a member of the Toledo Bar Association

 where he serves on the grievance investigation and labor and employment law committees.
 He is a past secretary and chairman of the Toledo Bar Association's Labor and Employment Law Committee and a past chairman of the Lawyer Referral and Information Services Committee.

 Frank is also a past president of the Lucas County Bar Association (1993).
 He maintains membership in the Ohio State Bar Association, Lucas County Bar Association, Toledo Bar Association, and the Ohio Employment Lawyers Association.

-With considerable experience in speaking at seminars over the years, he most recently presented two topics at a seminar entitled “Human Resource Law From Start to Finish” sponsored by the National Business Institute in April of 2015.
+With considerable experience in speaking at seminars over the years, he most recently presented two topics at a seminar entitled “Human Resource Law From Start to Finish” sponsored by the National Business Institute in April 2015.